 The study was published online March 16 in the British Journal of Sports Medicine.
 The findings were also presented Thursday at the International Olympic Committee World Conference on Prevention of Injury and Illness in Sport, in Monaco.

 For more information, please feel free to ask Dr. Jimenez or contact us at 915-850-0900 .

 Many athletes largely depend on chiropractic care to enhance their physical performance.
 New research studies have determined that aside from maintaining overall health and wellness, chiropractic can also help prevent sports injuries.
 Chiropractic is an alternative treatment option utilized by athletes to improve their strength, mobility and flexibility.
 Spinal adjustments and manual manipulations performed by a chiropractor can also help correct spinal issues, speeding up an athlete’s recovery process to help them return-to-play as soon as possible.

 .video-containerposition: relative; padding-bottom: 63%; padding-top: 35px; height: 0; overflow: hidden;.video-container iframeposition: absolute; top:0; left: 0; width: 100%; height: 100%; border: none; max-width:100%;

-The information herein on "Sports Injuries in Children Specializing in Single Sport" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Sports Injuries in Children Specializing in Single Sport" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.